Paul Ratcliffe, Olympic Silver Medallist

 What events are there?

-There are races for one-person kayaks and for one-person and two-person canoes - Men's K1, Women's K1, C1 and C2.
+There are races for one-person kayaks and for one-person and two-person canoes - Men's K1, Women's K1, Men's C1, Women's C1 and C2.
 A K1 is a one-seater kayak - you sit in it and use a paddle with blades at both ends.
 A C1, or Canadian, is a boat you kneel in, and use a one-bladed paddle.
 A C2 is for two paddlers, kneeling and with single-blade paddles.

-Paddlers of all ages compete together - but there are usually special prizes for the best in each age group.
+Paddlers of all ages compete together, but there are usually special prizes for the best in each age group.

 Back to Questions